umutbasal/device-detector-go/README.md

 # device-detector-go

+## Use it with caution

+Pkg is too new and passes every input in to v8 engine's context.
+And user-agents could be used to inject.

 Device-detector-go is a precise user agent parser and device detector written in Golang, backed by the largest and most up-to-date open-source user agent database and library written js.

 Device-detector-go will parse any user agent and detect the browser, operating system, device used (desktop, tablet, mobile, tv, cars, console, etc.), brand and model.
 Works with go and in the browser.